 7. From camp traditions to heart-pounding adventures, Sugar Pine has an endless supply of things to do

 A little bit of history and a lot a bit of fun makes up these 7 fun facts, making them the perfect representation of Sugar Pine!
 Back in 1939, Girl Scouts opened Camp Sugar Pine with Squirrel as the Director (you know the unit, Squirrels Claim?
-It’s named after her!) and as we prepare to celebrate was our 80th birthday in 2018, I will be celebrating my 10th summer at Sugar Pine.
-Over 12,000 campers have slept under the great Sierra Nevada stars during my 10 years as camp director, and I can’t wait for your camper to join our Camp Sugar Pine family.
+It’s named after her!).
+Over 12,000 campers have slept under the great Sierra Nevada stars during my 11 years as camp director, and I can’t wait for your camper to join our Camp Sugar Pine family.

 What to do next: